WaterHyacinthInNANHU/mingxuanyan.github.io/_news/infocom_conf.md

 related_posts: false
 ---

-Presented our work ''From Ember to Blaze: Swift Interactive Video Adaptation via Meta-Reinforcement Learning'' orally in person in **New York area**.🛫🌍🗽
+**Oral presentation** on our work ''From Ember to Blaze: Swift Interactive Video Adaptation via Meta-Reinforcement Learning'' in **New York area**.🛫🌍🗽